wildeng/mail_digest/README.md

 One of the things I was missing are ['RSS'](https://en.wikipedia.org/wiki/RSS) readers, so I decided to create a small web application that lets a user to create as many news digests as he wants that get delivered by email every day - hence the name, `Mail Digest`.
 The digests consume the chosen RSS feeds and get updated only if something new has been published.
 The digest can be read online by accessing the user's personal area.
+Before this, a user needs to register and verify the email.
+Once this process is completed, the user can access the personal area and start creating new digests.

 ##### Tech stack